 Day 3: Historic Cities | 3 Days In Montenegro – Places to visit in Montenegro

 The final day of the 3-day itinerary is for exploring the Southern cities in Montenegro that just so happen to be very historical.
-Be prepared to learn a lot of Montenegro’s complicated past on today’s adventures.
+Be prepared to learn many of Montenegro’s complicated past on today’s adventures.

 The first city to stop at during day 3 is Bar.
-This city is a beautiful coastal location that holds a rich history just waiting to be explored.
-The significant part about visiting Bar is that it is not a very touristy city, which is a welcome break from some of the other cities in Montenegro.
+This city is a beautiful coastal location with a rich history waiting to be explored.
+The significant part about visiting Bar is that it is not a touristy city, which is a welcome break from other cities in Montenegro.

 Southern Montenegro is known for its abundance of olive trees that fill the earth.
-However, there is one tree that outshines the others due to its shocking age.
+However, one tree outshines the others due to its shocking age.
 The Old Olive Tree is said to be 2,200 and is the oldest tree in European and possibly the world.
-The tree is fenced in, but you can see it from a short distance away.
-Therefore, the first thing you must see while in Bar is the Old Olive Tree.
+The tree is fenced in, but you can see it from a distance away.
+Therefore, the Old Olive Tree is the first thing you must see while in Bar.

 More so, the Old Town in Bar dates back to 800 BC, and it is half reconstructed and half in its original state.
 This construction provides Bar with a unique Old Town that is fascinating and enlightening to explore.

-Ulcinj is another historic city that dates back to 5th Century BC.
+Ulcinj is another historic city that dates back to the 5th Century BC.
 This makes it one of the oldest towns in Montenegro.
 As a result, the town is packed with history and significant findings that are great for experiencing and learning about Montenegro’s past.
-The city also has an Old Town that holds so much history and showcases Montenegro’s complicated past.
+The city also has an Old Town with much history and showcases Montenegro’s complicated past.